-Important: The content you have previously downloaded is stored locally by the browser and not by account.
-This means that if you have downloaded a book through your phone when you access the Kindle Cloud Reader using your laptop, the content you have downloaded through your phone won't be there.
+Important: It stored the content you have previously downloaded is locally by the browser and not by account.
+This means that if you have downloaded a book through your phone when you access the Kindle Cloud Reader using your laptop, the content you have downloaded through your phone won’t be there.
 If you would like the content to be available for offline reading on your laptop then you would have to download it again.
-However, the books you've purchased, bookmarks and notes you have made will not be lost as these data are stored at the Amazon server.
+However, the books you’ve purchased, bookmarks and notes you have made will not be lost as these data are stored at the Amazon server.

 3. You can easily manage books through library management.

 All your books shall be listed under the Cloud tab.
-Only the books you have downloaded will be filed under the Download Tab.
-You can remove books through the drag-down button "Remove Book" so you can make some room for your newly downloaded books.
-Don't worry!
+Only the books you have downloaded will show under the Download Tab.
+You can remove books through the drag-down button “Remove Book” so you can make some room for your newly downloaded books.
+Don’t worry!
 Once you remove a book, this will just be removed on your Downloads tab but it will still be retained in your Cloud tab so you can go back to that every once in a while.

 5. Effortlessly sync it with your other devices.

 With the Kindle Cloud Reader, you can easily sync your book cloud, bookmarks, reading progress, notes, and highlights if you access your Amazon account in a different device.
 This means that you can effortlessly take off from a device to another when reading a book.
-You won't have to worry about bringing your bulky laptop once you're out and miss out reading your book.
-All you have to do is to sign in with your Amazon account and you're good to read it with your handheld device.
+You won’t have to worry about bringing your bulky laptop once you’re out and miss out on reading your book.
+All you have to do is to sign in with your Amazon account and you’re good to read it with your handheld device.

-6. It is optimized for iPad use.
+6. It is good for iPad use.

 The iPad may as well be one of those commercially used readers out there which can provide you the ease and convenience of reading.
-In fact, the Kindle Cloud Reader can be best experienced with an iPad, as claimed by its developer Amazon.
+The Kindle Cloud Reader can be best experienced with an iPad, as claimed by its developer Amazon.
 The difference between the Kindle Cloud Reader on a desktop and an iPad is that the Kindle Cloud Reader in an iPad looks a lot more like an app (only without the hassle of having to download the app itself).
 For the desktop version, the interface of the Kindle Cloud Reader looks a lot more like an Amazon website rather than an app.

 The Kindle Cloud Reader can be read offline by simply enabling the “Offline Reading” feature.